GoogleCloudDataproc/initialization-actions/README.md

 ## How initialization actions are used

-Initialization actions should be stored in a [Google Cloud Storage](https://cloud.google.com/storage) bucket and can be passed as a parameter to the `gcloud` command or the `clusters.create` API when creating a Cloud Dataproc cluster.
+Initialization actions must be stored in a [Google Cloud Storage](https://cloud.google.com/storage) bucket and can be passed as a parameter to the `gcloud` command or the `clusters.create` API when creating a Cloud Dataproc cluster.
 For example, to specify an initialization action when creating a cluster with the `gcloud` command, you can run:

 ```bash
 gcloud dataproc clusters create <CLUSTER_NAME> \